Arenado homers, Wainwright pitches Cards past Rockies 2-0

 Wainwright (2-3) struck out five and walked three over 8 1/3 innings, improving to 11-1 against the Rockies.
 He retired nine batters in a row at one point and eight straight during another stretch.

 The 39-year-old right-hander fell two outs short of his 11th career shutout.
 His last one came in 2016.
+The veteran simply keeps plugging along.

+“I can’t even tell you how much younger I feel than when I was 36, 37.
+It’s just not even close,” Wainwright said.
+“I have a great time outperforming expectations.”

+Molina and Wainwright have made 279 starts together as a battery, which ranks them sixth all-time.

 Helsley earned his second major league save and first this season.